DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If the players remain in Skennis’s cave without feeding, healing, pacifying, incapacitating, or hiding from him, his growl escalates to a rumbling snarl.
 One round later, he releases a sharp, piercing howl that echoes across the walls of the cave and into the valley beyond.

 Skennis’s howl alerts Ilya and Zuleika in **Z7.
 Shrine of Mother Night** and Bianca in **Z8.
 Ring of Stone**.
 The howl also alerts Kiril and the other members of the wolf pack, who return to the den in 4d6 minutes.
 See **Kiril’s Return** below for more information about the pack’s arrival.
-## M3d.
+## L4d.
 Deep Caves
 <span class="citation"><em>This area corresponds to Z5.
 Deep Caves (p.
 203).</em></span>

 This area is largely as described in <span class="citation">Z5.
 Deep Caves (p.
 203)</span>.
-However, replace the word “torchlit" in the description with “amber-lit."
+However, replace the word “torchlit" in the description with “yellow-lit."

 Additionally, intruders can easily step around the bones on the floor and do not have disadvantage on Dexterity (Stealth) checks made to move silently through this area.
 Finally, Bianca, Wensencia, and Kellen are not present when the players arrive.